Heatblur-Simulations/f-4e-manual/src/dcs/special_options.md

 The default setting is 100% for Roll and Pitch axis.
 Greater values will increase the force used by the stick, while smaller values will decrease it.

+## Lower Simulation Update Rate

+This **experimental option** allows reducing the update rate of the majority of the planes components.

+Doing so may reduce the stress on the CPU, improving game performance for machines that are bottlenecked by their CPU.

+However, it can also result in not only visual cuts, such as animations running slower, but will also cause some systems to degrade.
+For example the Pave Spike, running slower, can not update its ground stabilization algorithm fast enough anymore.
+So ticking this option can cause issues and lead to bugs.